 What muscles does the hip abductor stretch target?

 The hip abductor stretch primarily targets the gluteus medius, gluteus minimus, and tensor fasciae latae (TFL).
 The gluteus medius is the largest hip abductor and sits on the outer surface of the pelvis.
 The TFL runs along the side of the hip and connects to the IT band.
-A standing crossover variation also stretches the upper portion of the iliotibial band.
+The standing crossover variation also stretches the upper portion of the iliotibial band.

 How long should I hold a hip abductor stretch?